 - If you have vSphere HA clusters, SSL certificate checking must be enabled.

-If certificate checking is not enabled when you upgrade ESXi hosts, vSphere HA fails to configure on the hosts.
+If certificate checking is not enabled when you upgrade, vSphere HA fails to configure on the hosts.

-- Select the vCenter Server appliance instance in the vSphere Client inventory tree.
+- Select the vCenter Server Appliance instance in the inventory panel.